aleksandarskrbic/aleksandarskrbic.github.io/_posts/2020-05-24-a-taste-of-functional-java.md

 }
 ```

 The more expressive and shorter solution, but there is a  huge lambda expression in *map* with *try/catch* block which probably is not a great solution, but it is the best if you are using Java since there is no way to avoid exception handling.
-For those coming from Scala *Try* is a natural solution for this problem.
+For those coming from Scala background *Try* will be a natural solution for this problem.

 ## Try or Throw?